Wigan St Judes

 Wigan St Judes are an amateur rugby league football club from Wigan, Greater Manchester.
-The club currently competes in the National Conference League.
+The club currently competes in the NCRL National Premier League.
 The club also operates a number of academy teams.

 History

 Wigan St Judes were formed in 1980 and began with just 20 child aged players.
 The club now has some 300 players from age 7 through to adults.
 Six youth teams play in the National Youth League.
 In 1991, the club moved to its present location in the Poolstock area of Wigan and operates three pitches and a clubhouse.
 The club also acts as one of the official feeder clubs for Wigan Warriors, the town's professional Super League club.

 St Judes initially played in the North West Counties League and progressed to the Premier Division where they played for three seasons before applying for the National Conference League.